-During your initial app brainstorming session be mindful of how your app is going to hit the market.
-Do know what your competitors look like, what the likely future of that industry is, or what your target audience look like?
+During your initial app brainstorming session, be mindful of how your app is going to hit the market.
+Do you know what your competitors, industry, and target audience look like?
 How does your core concept stand out from the crowd?
-Why would anyone download your app and not someone else's?
-If these answers are unclear then how do you expect your app to be successful?
-Before you spend exorbitant amount of money and time on this idea make sure its something worth investing in.
+Why would anyone download your app over someone else's?
+If these answers are unclear, how do you expect your app to be successful?
+Before you spend an exorbitant amount of money and time on this idea, make sure it's something worth investing in.
 Create a bulletproof business plan you can get behind.

-Not to mention, you’ll also want to figure out which markets you want to enter, what their standards for submission are, and how their application process works.
-Doing some preliminary research will ease the confusion and frustration attached to this tedious process.
+You’ll also want to figure out which markets you want to enter, what their standards for submission are, and how their application process works.
+Do a good amount of preliminary research to ease the confusion and frustration of to this tedious process.

 Test, Test, Test

 Put your product through the ringer and never ever trust app building tools to provide a realistic testing environment.
-Every mobile device operates differently so get your app tested on as many as possible platforms before you launch.
-You can either buy and keep popular tablets and phones to test on, or find a good source of beta testers to get your device worked hard on as many devices as possible (or both).
+Every mobile device operates differently so test on as many as possible platforms before you fully launch an app.
+You can either acquire popular tablets and phones to test on or find a good source of beta testers to get your device worked hard on as many devices as possible (or both).

 Develop Marketing Strategies and Tactics

-Figure out your marketing well before launch — a lot of work should go into getting people talking about your product and excited for it before it comes out, because it pays to get that day 1 spike to sales and push your way up various best-selling app lists.
+Figure out your marketing well before you launch an app— a lot of work should go into getting people talking about your product and excited for it before it comes out because it pays to get that day 1 spike to sales and push your way up various best-selling app lists.
 Hype your market, build up steam, and get it all ready for launch.
 There are a lot of different ways to do this, some are free/cheap and some are really expensive.
 It’ll all come down to your marketing budget.
-No matter how big or small it is you have to market it smart, not just hard.
-Just keep in mind the most valuable rule in Marketing: identify your target market and cater to them.
+No matter how big or small the budget, you have to market smart, not just hard.
+Keep in mind the most valuable rule in Marketing: identify your target market and cater to them.